 The official lighting ceremony is 5 to 8 p.m.
 Nov.
-12, but the Holidays in Sonoma festivities continue through December at the Historic Sonoma Plaza.
+18, but the Holidays in Sonoma festivities continue through December at the Historic Sonoma Plaza.
 Attractions include 8+ acres of 100,000 sparkling lights, periodic musical performances, hot cider, hot chocolate and cookies.

 Then, you stroll the decorated tree lined streets throughout downtown, stopping at restaurants, tasting rooms and boutiques to savor freshly baked artisan breads, delicious chocolates and Ports, warm holiday spiced teas and delectable bites paired with wines all along the way.
 Day and evening tours are available.

 See Snowmen (Dec.
-3, 2016)
+2, 2017)

-Have a Dickens of a Christmas (15 performances starting Dec.
-8, 2016 and continuing through Christmas Day)
+Have a Dickens of a Christmas (13 performances starting Dec.
+8, 2017 and continuing through Christmas Day)

-The Dickens Dinners are a highlight of the year at Madrona Manor, when carolers wander the dining rooms, dressed in period clothing of Olde 19th Century England, and The 12th Night Singers pause for private a-cappella serenades of “Jingle Bells” (complete with theatrical cracks for the whips) and breathtaking hymns.
+The Dickens Dinners are a highlight of the year at Madrona Manor, when carolers wander the dining rooms, dressed in period clothing of Olde 19th Century England, and The Twelfth Night Singers pause for private a-cappella serenades of “Jingle Bells” (complete with theatrical cracks for the whips) and breathtaking hymns.
 Even more delicious: Michelin-star executive chef Jesse Mallgren prepares a five-course celebration of new and old holiday traditions, paired with wines.

 Santé at the Fairmont Sonoma Mission Inn & Spa puts together one of the most elaborate Christmas dinners to be found, in a lavish buffet made even more elegant with live music.
-The menu from chefs Bruno Tison and Andrew Cain goes on for two pages, with table after table of appetizers like house made pâté de campagne wrapped in Hobbs applewood smoked bacon; house made terrine of Liberty duck and organic pork in pastry; charcuterie; local and artisan cheeses; and caviar blinis.
+The menu from chefs Bruno Tison and Andrew Cain offers table after table of appetizers like house made pâté de campagne wrapped in Hobbs applewood smoked bacon; house made terrine of Liberty duck and organic pork in pastry; charcuterie; local and artisan cheeses; and caviar blinis.
 There are salads, soups, and the showstoppers - carving stations featuring roasted all natural goose with spiced cranberry, apple and raisin relish; Niman Ranch beef tenderloin Wellington with mushrooms duxelle and sauce financière; and roasted marinated leg of venison with sauce poivrade.
 Other temptations include braised veal sweetbreads, roasted lamb shoulder à la Provençale, and dozens of hand-crafted desserts from pastry chef Dave Blom.

 Take a Hike (all winter long)